ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-token.md

 JSON Proof Token (JPT) is a compact claims representation format intended to be used in the same ways as a JSON Web Token (JWT), but with additional support for selective disclosure and unlinkability.
 JPTs encode claim values to be transmitted as payloads of a JSON Web Proof (JWP).
 JPTs are always represented using the JWP Compact Serialization.
 The corresponding claim names are not transmitted in the payloads and are stored in a separate structure that can be externalized and shared across multiple JPTs.

+> Editors Note: This draft is still early and incomplete, there will be significant changes to the algorithms as currently defined here.
+Please do not use any of these definitions or examples for anything except personal experimentation and learning.
+Contributions and feedback are welcome at https://github.com/json-web-proofs/json-web-proofs.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",